Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 But Wait, Do you think that the Recruiters would be going through thousands and thousands of resumes to shortlist submitted directly through the careers portal? ***Maybe Not!***

-Now there are 2 things added in the scenario -
+Now there are 2 things added in the scenario - ATS(Applicant Tracking Software) Filtering - This is used to automatically filter Resumes.
+Heard the term ATS-friendly Resumes?